Welcome to Concord

 - In 2000, Concord’s city council implemented a program called “Partnership for Stronger Neighborhoods.”
 Over 45 communities participate.
 It appoints a city staff member as a liaison between the community members and the city government to improve communication.

 - Both small and big businesses thrive in Concord’s economy.
-Some of the biggest employers include the Carolinas Healthcare System, Cabarrus County Schools, and Shoe Show, Inc.
+Some of the biggest employers include Atrium Health, Cabarrus County Schools, and Shoe Show, Inc.

 - The Concord area is home to four great higher education institutions: Barber-Scotia College, The University of North Carolina at Charlotte, Cabarrus College of Health Sciences, and Rowan-Cabarrus Community College.